denisecase/denisecase.github.io/_posts/2016-10-08-enabling-contact-form.md

 ```

- In the root folder (A03), create a package.json, and an app.js for the Node.js application.
+In the root folder (A03), create a *package.json*, and an *app.js* for the Node.js application.

- - package.json should include the following dependencies:
+You package.json should include the following dependencies (app.js is described later).

  ```
 {